 Small satellite programs are particularly attractive since they are “affordable”.
 There shall be no surprises in the near future, if more and more developing countries, groups from the academic world or even small teams of space enthusiasts develop their own space mission based on small satellites.
 The small satellite platform is catering to new actors such as developing countries, students, and amateurs.
 The SGAC recognises the changing landscape of space exploration using small satellites and initiating the Small Satellite Project Group.

-The Space Medicine and Life Sciences (SMLS) Project Group aims to provide an international, intercultural and interdisciplinary platform for young professionals with an interest in space biomedical science.
-This group endeavours to provide a conduit for students and young professionals to engage in the ongoing debates in the space medical sector; to optimise human health on Earth, low-Earth orbit and beyond.
+The Space Medicine and Life Sciences (SMLS) Project Group aims to provide an international, interprofessional, and interdisciplinary platform for young professionals with an interest in space medicine and the life sciences.
+The group endeavours to provide a conduit for students and young professionals to engage in the ongoing activities in the space medicine sector; to optimise human health on Earth, low-Earth orbit and beyond.
 Moreover, we hope to incubate and support ideas from the next generation to solve today’s health challenges.